LucasTan123/Assignment-1-Website/html-folder/README.md

 ## Design Process

-Since the website focuses on selling high-quality fishing equipment, I decided to design the logo and banner to reflect that theme.
+Since the website focuses on selling high-quality fishing equipment to online shoppers.
+I decided to design the logo and banner to reflect that theme.
 I incorporated a fish with a fishing line extending from it to emphasize the fishing aspect.
 The website's color scheme features dark green, reminiscent of the deep waters where fish thrive.
-This choice was made because the primary target audience consists of fishermen and fishing enthusiasts; Fishy Business aims to provide them with top-notch fishing gear.
+This choice was made because the primary target audience consists of fishermen and fishing enthusiasts.
+Thus, Fishy Business aims to provide them with top-notch fishing gear.

-The website offers a convenient way for customers to access the equipment they need while also showcasing the latest products available in the market through the shop page.
+The website acts as a convenient way for customers to access the equipment they need while also showcasing the latest products available in the market through the shop page.
 Additionally, it provides educational resources and recommendations on how to use the equipment effectively and what types of gear are suitable for different fish species via the FAQ page.

 User Stories:
 .
 As a beginner fishing enthusiast, I want to explore a variety of products so that I can find the right gear to start fishing.